 Born in Kungsbacka, Sweden, Malin began playing the violin at the age of five.
 Winning a scholarship to study with the renowned David Takeno, Malin moved to London to study at the Guildhall School of Music & Drama.
-Early in her career, Malin was a prizewinner at numerous competitions including in the Carl Nielsen International Violin Competition in Odense, Denmark.
+Early in her career, Malin was a prizewinner at numerous competitions including in the Carl Nielsen International Violin Competition, Denmark.
 At the Washington International Competition for Strings, she gained both First Prize and the Audience Prize and the performance that won her third prize in the European Broadcasting Union Competition for Young Musicians was televised live throughout Europe.

 Devoted to chamber music, Malin is a founding member of the Kungsbacka Piano Trio, which was selected for both the BBC New Generation Artists Scheme and the European Concert Halls Organization.
 The trio has made its Carnegie Hall debut and appeared at major venues, including the Concertgebouw, Vienna Konzerthaus, Cologne Philharmonie, Berlin Philharmonie, Schleswig-Holstein and Schwetzinger Festspiele, with residencies at Lofoten and Mecklenburg-Vorpommern Festivals, and tours of Argentina, Uruguay, Australia, New Zealand & Canada.
 In 2001, she founded Kungsbacka Chamber Music Festival, now called Change.